Home Services Photos Prices Pests About Us Blog FAQ

 With so much water in the state, it's no wonder there are over 300 species of fish, reptiles, and amphibians in both freshwater and saltwater regions.
 New Jersey has swordfish, sturgeon, copperhead snakes, rattlesnakes, snapping turtles, and a colorful frog known as the Pine Barrens tree frog.

-Jersey City Squirrels: Squirrels are often a pest in Jersey City.
+Squirrels are often a pest in Jersey City.
 They love to live in an attic, and will chew on wood or electrical wires.
 They are agile creatures, and live throughout the state of New Jersey.
-Call Garden State Wildlife Services, Inc. if you need squirrel removal in Jersey City.
+Call EG Wildlife Removal if you need squirrel removal in Jersey City.

-Jersey City Snakes: There are many species of snakes in Jersey City, but few are venomous.
-If you need help identifying snakes of New Jersey, browse this site or give us a call at 973-272-4133.
-We at Garden State Wildlife Services, Inc. can provide Jersey City snake control any time you need us.
+There are many species of snakes in Jersey City, but few are venomous.
+If you need help identifying snakes of New Jersey, browse this site or give us a call at 973-607-2206.
+We at EG Wildlife Removal can provide Jersey City snake control any time you need us.

-We are experts with all kinds of NJ wildlife.
+We are experts with all kinds of NJ wildlife and are familiar with the wild animals native to Jersey City.
 If you need Jersey City pigeon control, geese or other bird removal, we can help.
 We are experts with skunks and skunk problems, digging animals such as moles, armadillos, & groundhogs, and we offer New Jersey beaver control and removal.
-Garden State Wildlife Services, Inc. also provides dead animal removal services.
-973-272-4133
+EG Wildlife Removal also provides dead animal removal services.
+973-607-2206

 Jersey City Wildlife Tip